shini4i/argo-watcher/README.md

 - **Deployment lock** — freeze deployments on a schedule or on demand.
 - **Notifications** — webhook or Mattermost, on deployment start and result.
 - **Authentication** — a deploy token or JWT for pipelines, any OIDC provider (Keycloak, Authentik, …) for the Web UI.

+## Why not `argocd app wait`?

+`argocd app wait` waits for an application to be `Synced` and `Healthy`.
+It has no argument for a revision or an image tag, so if Argo CD has not picked up your commit yet, the previous revision already satisfies it and the command returns success for a deployment that has not started.
+It also needs the `argocd` CLI and an Argo CD token in every pipeline.

+Argo Watcher waits for the application to be `Synced` and `Healthy` **with the image tag you built running**, fails fast when the application finishes rolling out without declaring that image name at all, and keeps every deployment as history in the Web UI.
+Pipelines need only the server URL and an optional deploy token.
+The full comparison, including polling the API and `kubectl rollout status`, is in [Wait for an Argo CD Deployment from CI](https://argo-watcher.readthedocs.io/en/latest/guides/ci-pipeline-wait/).

 ## Architecture